What Are Extruded Discs?

 For patients suffering from chronic lower back pain, approximately 2% of them will also develop a herniated disc.

 A hernia occurs when a tissue protrudes from where it is normally located.
 This happens to a spinal disc when significant wear and stress causes the nucleus pulposus, the disc’s jelly-like center, to push against the annulus fibrosus, the disc’s thick outer wall, as a result of trauma, injury, or age.
 When the nucleus pulposus pushes completely through the annulus fibrosus, this is referred to as an extruded disc.
 In extreme cases, sequestrations may occur, which is when the herniated tissue can separate and seep into the spinal column.

 The most common part of the spine to experience an extruded disc is the lumbar spine or lower back.
-When the displaced material comes in contact with a nerve root, spinal nerve, or spinal cord, the extruded disc causes pain to the patient.
-Other symptoms of an extruded disc include dull aches, spasm-like pain, shooting pain, weakness in the region of the lower back, numbness, or incontinence of the bowel or bladder.
+When the displaced material comes in contact with a nerve root, spinal nerve, or spinal cord, the extruded disc causes pain to the patient, though not all patients will actually experience pain.
+Other symptoms of a disc extrusion include:

 Causes Of Extruded DiscsA common cause of extruded discs in older patients is degeneration with age.
 Regular wear on the discs of the spine from everyday use and stress causes them to weaken as we get older.
 This continuous wear can lead to tears in the annulus fibrosus, making it easier for the inner part of the disc, the nucleus pulposus, to protrude into the surrounding area, causing lower back pain.